konturio/hugo-bulma-blocks-theme/exampleSite/content/community/index.md

 >}}{{< /block >}}

 {{< block
-    title="QGIS Users."
+    title="Users."
-    subtitle="Our user groups represent the global community of QGIS users and enthusiasts.
+    subtitle="Our user groups represent our global community of users and enthusiasts.
 With different local groups all over the world as well as virtual groups there is a community for you!" sub-block-side="left"
     class="is-primary2"
 >}}{{< /block >}}

 {{< block
     title="Our Contributors."
-    subtitle="QGIS is an open project and anyone may contribute if they abide by our community guidelines.
-By doing this we are democratizing access to the technology underlying QGIS." image=""
+    subtitle="We are an open project and anyone may contribute if they abide by our community guidelines.
+By doing this we are democratizing access to our technology." image=""
     sub-block-side="left"
     class="is-primary3"
 >}}{{< /block >}}

 {{< block
-    title="QGIS Supporters."
+    title="Supporters."
-    subtitle="Developing a free-to-use world-notch GIS platform costs money, time and effort.
+    subtitle="Developing a free-to-use world-class platform costs money, time and effort.
 Our supporters make it possible to amplify the efforts of our community." image=""
     sub-block-side="left"
     class="is-primary4"